Urban–rural political divide

 In political science, the urban–rural political divide is a phenomenon in which predominantly urban areas and predominantly rural areas within a country have sharply diverging political views.
 It is a form of political polarization.
-Typically, urban areas exhibit more liberal, left-wing, secular, progressive, cosmopolitan, and/or multiculturalist political attitudes, while rural areas exhibit more conservative, right-wing, religious, and/or nationalist/populist political attitudes.
-At least some of the urban population tends to be more highly-educated than in rural areas and they, in turn, tend to be in the ruling class.
+Typically, urban areas exhibit more liberal, left-wing, secular, progressive, cosmopolitan, and/or multiculturalist political attitudes, while rural areas exhibit more conservative, right-wing, religious, and/or nationalist/populist political attitudes, though India is a notable exception where the reverse happens.
+(Note: In India the urban voters tend to vote more for right wing parties than Rural voters.
+For instance in 2024 Indian general election, the BJP won 40% of the votes in urban areas as compared to just 34% in rural areas.)

-An urban–rural political divide has been observed worldwide in many nations including Australia, Belgium, Canada, France, Hungary, Italy, Japan, Malaysia, Korea, the Netherlands, Poland, Taiwan, Thailand, Turkey, the United Kingdom, and the United States.
+An urban–rural political divide has been observed worldwide in many nations including Australia, Belgium, Canada, France, Hungary, India, Italy, Japan, Malaysia, Korea, the Netherlands, Poland, Taiwan, Thailand, Turkey, the United Kingdom, and the United States.
 Political divisions between urban and rural areas have been noted by political scientists and journalists to have intensified in the 21st century, and in particular since the Great Recession.
 In Europe, the increasing urban–rural polarisation has coincided with the decline of centre-left parties and concomitant rise of far-right and populist parties, a trend known as Pasokification.

 History

 Asia

-In Asia, the urban–rural political divide has been observed in China, Malaysia, Thailand, and Turkey.
+In Asia, the urban–rural political divide has been observed in China, India, Malaysia, Thailand, and Turkey.